-If you have a complaint about any aspect of the service you have received from Co-op Legal Services, please contact us by email at firstname.lastname@example.org or by writing to the Compliance Officer for Legal Practice (COLP), Co-op Legal Services, 1 Angel Square, Manchester M60 0AG.
+If you have a complaint about any aspect of the service you have received from Co-op Legal Services, please contact us by email or write to the Compliance Officer for Legal Practice (COLP), Co-op Legal Services, 1 Angel Square, Manchester M60 0AG.

 What will happen next?

 We will always try and resolve any query with you directly as they are raised.

 If we are unable to resolve your query informally, we will acknowledge receipt of your complaint within 3 business days of receiving it, enclosing a copy of this complaint handling procedure.

 We will then investigate your complaint.
 This will normally involve assigning a Team Manager to deal with your complaint who will review the service we provided and talk to the member/s of staff who assisted you.
 The Team Manager may want to discuss the issues directly with you and hopefully resolve your complaint.

 The Team Manager will then send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 At this stage, if you are still not satisfied, you should contact us again and we will arrange for the Customer Service Manager to review the decision and provide our final response to you within 21 days.